Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Narrow Skyrocket Juniper (Juniperus virginiana ‘Skyrocket’)

 The skyrocket juniper is one of the narrowest juniper species and has a slender, columnar shape.
-The versatile evergreen tree features bluish-green foliage, blue berries in the winter, and sharply-pointed leaves.
+The versatile evergreen narrow tree features bluish-green foliage, blue berries in the winter, and sharply-pointed leaves.
 Skyrocket junipers fit into tight spots in small gardens and are suitable for growing in narrow spaces between homes.

 Columnar Evergreen White Spruce Tree (Picea glauca ‘Pendula’)